 Is LARPing an Insult or a Compliment on TikTok?

 A creator calling themselves out for LARPing as something they aspire to be is usually charming and relatable.
-Being called out by someone else for LARPing your identity is usually a roast, ranging from gentle teasing to genuine criticism depending on the audience and the subject matter.
+Being called out by someone else for LARPing your identity is generally a roast, ranging from gentle teasing to genuine criticism depending on the audience and the subject matter.

 Related Slang Terms Used Alongside LARPing on TikTok